robusta-dev/krr/README.md

 #### Resource Recommendations

-The default calculation in Robusta KRR uses a simple strategy to determine resource recommendations based on historical usage data.
-This strategy takes into account the highest resource usage percentiles for both CPU and memory to provide appropriate recommendations.

-By default, the strategy uses the following percentiles (but these can be customized in CLI):
+By default, we use a _simple_ strategy to calculate resource recommendations.
+It is calculated as follows (_The exact numbers can be customized in CLI arguments_):

--   CPU: 99th percentile
--   Memory: 105th percentile

-These percentiles indicate the resource usage level at which a certain percentage of data points fall below.
-For example, a 99th percentile CPU usage means that 99% of the CPU usage data points are below this level.
-The strategy then calculates recommendations based on these percentiles to ensure that most of the historical usage is covered, optimizing resource allocation while avoiding over-provisioning.
+-   For CPU, we set a request at the 99th percentile with no limit.
+Meaning, in 99% of the cases, your CPU request will be sufficient.
+For the remaining 1%, we set no limit.
+This means your pod can burst and use any CPU available on the node - e.g. CPU that other pods requested but aren’t using right now.

+-   For memory, we take the maximum value over the past week and add a 5% buffer.

 #### Creating a Custom Strategy